Master of Arts in Bioethics

 The Master of Arts in Bioethics is the core of bioethics graduate study at Wake Forest.

 The Master of Arts in Bioethics Program welcomes both full-time and part-time students.
-Full-time students typically complete their course work in two semesters and their thesis at the end of the next semester (three semesters total).
+Full-time students typically complete their course work in two semesters and their thesis/capstone by the end of the next semester (three semesters total).
 Prior to their first semester, full-time students can request permission to follow an accelerated schedule that allows for completion in twelve months.
 Part-time students have up to six years to complete their degree.

 Two of the following three courses: